 We are looking at Russia, where roughly halfway between Moscow and St. Petersburg, a regular Sunday steam (“Su” 2-6-2) service has started on a country branch line.
 Not enough on its own to justify a tour, but we are looking closely at other possibilities in the former Soviet Union, including the Ukraine, which we thought was finished after the demise of “Dzherelo” – but, no, there are steam locomotives that escaped the torch, including “L”, “Er”, “Su” and narrow-gauge steam and a railway administration that seems keen to operate them for us.
 And unlike Russia, you don’t need a visa to visit the Ukraine.

 Of all the European countries, Bulgaria is perhaps the most progressive in its attitude towards steam railtours, having gone to considerable trouble and expense to restore some of the most interesting steam locomotives on the Continent.
-So for the Autumn of 2019 we plan a tour using several of these engines, following a visit to the former Jugoslavia for steam specials in Slovenia (with “25” Golsdorf 2-8-0 and “06” 2-6-2 both of which are due for repairs, hence scheduling the tour for 2020); on to Bosnia for a visit to the Kreka mine operated by “Kreigloks”, and n.g.
+So for the Autumn of 2020 we plan a tour using several of these engines, following a visit to the former Jugoslavia for steam specials in Slovenia (with “25” Golsdorf 2-8-0 and “06” 2-6-2 both of which are due for repairs, hence scheduling the tour for 2020); on to Bosnia for a visit to the Kreka mine operated by “Kreigloks”, and n.g.
 “83” 0-8-2’s and into Serbia for the spectacular mountain “Mokra Gora” n.g. system, also worked by “83’s” and whichever coal mines/steelworks that we can find that still use “62” (USA Tank) 0-6-0T.

 explore the world